 The causes of type 1 diabetes are complex, and scientists think that there are a variety of environmental and genetic reasons that could explain why the condition develops.

 Viruses could be one of these reasons, but the evidence around this is mixed and we just don’t know for sure yet.
 And as the virus that causes the Covid-19 infection is so new, there’s a lot we still need to learn about how it interacts with our immune system and its longer-term effects.

-Research, including the PHOSP-COVID study, will also help us to fully understand if coronavirus can make existing type 2 diabetes worse in people who already live the condition.
+More research, including the PHOSP-COVID study, will help us to fully understand this better.
 The UK-wide study is following 10,000 people who were in hospital with coronavirus to monitor the long-term impact of the virus on their health.
 This study will include people with type 2 diabetes and will help us to understand how their condition has been affected.